project-ellis/ellis/doc/design.md

 ```

 ## Casting operators
-We provide cast operators for all the supported types. `std::string` and `const
+We provide cast operators for all the supported types. `const char *` casts are
-char *` casts are explicit, in order to avoid ambiguity when presented with the
+explicit, in order to avoid ambiguity when presented with the following code:
-following code:

 ```
 string s = (string)n;